Free U.S. shipping on orders $45+ · Subscribe & save

 Citicoline (CDP-Choline) takes a different approach entirely.
 Instead of directly modulating dopamine receptors, it supports the structural health of dopaminergic neurons by providing the raw materials for phosphatidylcholine, a key component of cell membranes.

 But citicoline also has a direct dopamine angle.
-It has been shown to increase dopamine receptor density in the striatum, which means your existing dopamine works harder.
+A study in the British Journal of Pharmacology found that chronic CDP-choline treatment increased dopamine D2 receptor density by 11-18% in the striatum of aging mice, depending on dose (100-500 mg/kg).
 This is the opposite strategy from flooding the system with more neurotransmitter.
 You're making the receivers more sensitive instead of turning up the volume.
 For anyone researching the best nootropics for dopamine over the long term, citicoline deserves serious consideration.

 The Stacking Principle: Why the Best Nootropics for Dopamine Work in Combinations